Skip to main content

 When changes take effect

 Setting / unsetting a secret marks the function as out of sync.
-The next zavu deploy rebuilds the Lambda with the new env vars.
+The next zavu deploy rebuilds the function with the new env vars.
 Until then, the running function still has the old environment.

 $ zavu fn secrets set NEW_KEY value